Gnurou/kdev-kernel/README.md

 - Some implicitly declared macros (like `__KERNEL__`) are needed for the code to be parsed correctly.
 Without them lots of functions and data structures will appear as undeclared.
 - A lot of the code (power management, SMP, etc) is conditionally compiled depending on the kernel configuration which is translated into more C defines.
 These defines are not seen by KDevelop and a huge part of relevant code is thus not parsed.
 - All the same, architecture-dependant code cannot be parsed without a proper configuration
-- KDevelop's parser is C++-oriented and does not support some of the C features used in the kernel like designated initializers.

 Features
 --------